netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

     kubectl create -f http_to_https_redirect.yaml

-You can verify if the HTTP request is redirected to HTTPS as shown below:
+You can verify if the HTTP request is redirected to HTTPS as follows:

 **Example 1:**